Title: Inclusion of pip bootstrap in Python installation

 package installer) available for install for some time.
 The current Python "pip"

 program is installed as "pip-python".
-It is hoped that the Fedora project will
+It is hoped that the Fedora community will

 resolve this issue by renaming the Perl installer.